 On the third Tuesday of each month we post a quick roundup of some recent academic publications and news about homeschooling, offered for your interest.
 These are typically university research papers, and they may have a positive, negative, or neutral outlook on home education.
 The title links generally point to the full text of each publication, which is often a printable pdf file.
 In some cases, a paid subscription may be required to read the whole article.
 The article abstracts or introductions below are quoted in full whenever possible, without editing.

-We have three items this month, on urban homeschooling; homeschooling in Japan; and homeschooling in Eastern Europe:
+We have four items this month, on Islamic homeschooling; homeschool alumni in Czechia; Christian homeschooling; and homeschool science education:

 What interesting homeschool news and academic research have you come across this Orion Term?Β π